Dynamics 365 Business Central is the new Cloud-version of NAV

-These are Business Intelligence tools for generating reports and dashboards across all data sources.
-It is already widely used, and we at Abakion also have a package solution that combines your data from NAV, CRM and all other sources.
+These are Business Intelligence tools made for creating reports and dashboards across all data sources.
+It is already very common and we at Abakion have also created a package solution that collects your data from NAV, CRM and all other sources.

-Finally, is the new possibility of connecting third-party apps that add special, industry-specific solutions or cross-cutting, generic functions.
-The idea, of course, is that it should be simple to add new apps, just like it is on your mobile telephone.
+Last but not least, there is the new opportunity to connect third-party apps that add special industry-targeted solutions or cross-cutting, generic features.
+The idea is, of course, that it should be simple to add new apps, just like your mobile phone.

 Two versions of Microsoft Dynamics 365

 There are two versions of Microsoft Dynamics 365, which target two different company sizes.

 - Business Central is aimed at small to middel sized companies.